pjay79/BarsAppAmplify/README.md

 - add pagination
 - add Geolocation.watchPosition to Nearyby Bars (ListScreen and MapScreen)
 - add alternative to SegmentControlIOS for android
-- fix MapScreen and MapBox on android
+- fix MapScreen and MapBox on android,
+- fix Geolocation 'Location request timed out' error on android

 ## Folder structure: